MattRickS/templater/readme.md

 #                ^
 ```

-Templates can be configuration defined and managed by a Resolver
+Templates can be configuration defined and managed by a TemplateResolver
 ```python
 from templater import resolver manager = resolver.TemplateResolver.from_config(